JonathSpirit/GComputer_standard/README.md

 # GComputer_standard
+Copyright (C) 2020 Guillaume Guillet

+## Description
 This repository contains all homemade standard essentially for my 8bits computer but can be applied for any other purpose.

-Copyright (C) 2020 Guillaume Guillet

 # Actual standards